-All previous and current research projects can be found on the POGA website at www.poga.ca.
+All previous and current research projects can be found on the POGA website at www.poqa.ca under Projects and Research.
 Research project results that POGA has approval to share are also listed in the year that the project was completed.